bitomaxsp/leparquet/README.md

 ## If you are a regular person

 You need to have [swift](https://docs.swift.org) installed.
-Then just run `swift run leparquet deck --verbose config.yaml`
+Then just run `swift run leparquet layout --verbose config.yaml`

 `config.yaml` should contain you room setup